KeithChamberlain/Tweet-Sentiment-and-Music-Genere/README.md

 In EDA, there were some more details realized...

   1. The genre list needed to be changed to a regular expression list for finding text inside the tweet text.
-For example, multiple spellings in data existed for k-pop, but that needed to be separate from the other genre "pop", using negation "[^k-]pop(\W|\s)".
+For example, multiple spellings in data existed for k-pop, but that needed to be separate from the other genre "pop", using negation.
 Using regular expressions: '[^k-]pop(\W|\s)'.
   1. Many of the tweets that mentioned one genre also mentioned another genre.
 While this brings up interesting questions about the properties of tweets that mention multiple genres, these tweets are not related to the question of interest and are therefore excluded.
   1. The exploratory code was revamped in order to identify counts of genres associated with each tweet.
   1. Once I realized there were, in fact, tweets that mentioned only one genre, code was developed to isolate just those tweets.
 This results in a list of 14,579 unique and independent tweets.